bbauska/HTML5-Basics/README.md

 <h3>Q. What happens when DOCTYPE is not given?</h3>

-The web page is rendered in quirks mode.
-The web browsers engines use quirks mode to support older browsers which does not follow the <b>W3C specifications<b>.
+<p>The web page is rendered in quirks mode.
+The web browsers engines use quirks mode to
+support older browsers which does not follow the <b>W3C specifications</b>.
 In quirks mode CSS class and id names are case insensitive.
-In standards mode they are case sensitive.
+In standards mode they are case sensitive.</p>

 <div align="right">
   <b><a href="#toc">↥ back to top</a></b>